gjr80/weewx-aurora/readme.md

         $ sudo service weewx start

-1. The weeWX log should be monitored to verify archive records are being saved.
+1. The WeeWX log should be monitored to verify archive records are being saved.

 ### Manual installation ###

-1. Download the latest *Aurora driver* extension from the *Aurora driver* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *Aurora driver* extension from the *Aurora driver* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the WeeWX machine.

         $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.7.2/aurora-0.7.2.tar.gz

     where *$DOWNLOAD_ROOT* is the path to the directory where the *Aurora driver* extension is to be downloaded.

-1. Stop weeWX:
+1. Stop WeeWX:

         $ sudo /etc/init.d/weewx stop